import matplotlib.pyplot as plt

 """

-Compute the KL divergence between two univariate Laplace distributions.
+trick and computes KL divergence between two Laplace distributions.

 """